mulmopro/yade-ellipsoids/README.md

-# Generation of a packing of ellipsodial particles
+# Generation of a packing of ellipsoidal particles

 ## Ellipsoids packing generation